starbops/kubevirtbmc/README.md

 default-test-vm-virtbmc               ClusterIP   10.53.106.65    <none>        623/UDP   3h13m
 ```

+**Access virtual BMC via IPMI**

-To access the VM's BMC, you need to be in the cluster network.
+To access the virtual BMC via IPMI, you need to be in the cluster network.
 Run a Pod that comes with `ipmitool` built in:

 ```sh
 kubectl run -it --rm ipmitool --image=mikeynap/ipmitool --command -- /bin/sh